-- U+2060 WJ WORD JOINER does not produce a visible change in the appearance of surrounding characters; instead, its only effect is to indicate that there should be no line break at that point. - U+2061 (f) FUNCTION APPLICATION has no effect on the text display and is used only in internal mathematical expression processing. - U+00AD sort HYPHEN has a null default appearance in the middle of a line: the appearance of "ther sort apist" is simply "therapist"-no visible glyph.
+- Bidirectional format characters do not affect the glyph forms of displayed characters, but may cause significant rearrangements of spans of text in a line. - U+00AD soft hyphen has a null default appearance in the middle of a line: the appearance of "ther sir apist" is simply "therapist"-no visible glyph.
 In line break processing, it indicates a possible intraword break.
 At any intraword break that is used for a line break-whether resulting from this character or by some automatic process-a hyphen glyph (perhaps with spelling changes) or some other indication can be shown, depending on language and context.